 HIGH WATER IN VENICE

-In addition to being the casanova of eclectic books, Mr. Frizzo is indeed a valuable guide for those who venture into his shop.
-He is always willing to respond to people’s curiosities with a smile and Venetian pride.
-He shows tourists and customers what he defines as the goodies of the bookshop: a staircase of books, the emergency exit, and the gondola.
+Mr. Frizzo is a valuable guide for those who venture into his shop.
+He is always willing to answer people’s questions with a smile and Venetian pride.
+He loves showing tourists and customers what he likes most about the bookshop: a staircase of books, the emergency exit, and the gondola.

-The staircase of books was actually originally intended as a device to allow customers to enjoy the view on the Venetian canals.
-And the palace where Hugo Pratt set one of the stories of Corto Maltese.
-But as Luigi reveals in an interview, what strikes is the staircase itself rather than the panorama.
-I assure you that you will be amazed.
-But don’t worry, no book has been mistreated in the making.
-It’s only a matter of creative recycling, composed of ruined books destined to be thrown away.
+The staircase of books was actually originally intended as a device to allow customers to enjoy the view on the Venetian canals and to see the palace where Hugo Pratt set one of the stories of Corto Maltese.
+But as Luigi reveals in an interview, the staircase itself is more striking than the panorama.
+I promise that you will be amazed.
+The staircase is made from ruined books destined to be thrown away.
 Even the emergency exit is a display to be admired.
-A window on the canals with chairs and sofa to watch the spectacle of the rising tide or greet the gondolas passing by.
+It has a window on the canals with chairs and a sofa to watch the spectacle of the rising tide or greet the gondolas passing by.

 In order to orient yourself among the high rows of books, you only have simple hand-written signs.
-There are so many titles available: a lot of used, ancient and unobtainable volumes that would amaze the most pretentious of readers.
-But also best-sellers and original versions of classics like the Little Prince in the Venetian dialect.
-With a little patience and a bit of luck, you can find books you may have been searching for for a long time.
-And if you do not find anything interesting, don’t worry.
-Because at the very least, you can visit one of the most beautiful bookstores in the world.
+There are so many titles available: a lot of used, ancient and unobtainable volumes that would even amaze book collectors.
+But you can also find best-sellers and original versions of classics like the Little Prince in the Venetian dialect.
+With a little patience and a bit of luck, you can find books that you may have been searching for for a long time.
+And if you do not find anything interesting, don’t worry: at the very least, you just visited one of the most beautiful bookstores in the world.

-You must be wondering: how can a bookstore like that, totally unrelated to the logic of the publishing market, survive?
-The confusion reigns, attracts, and yields success because there is no crisis for this bookshop described above.
-Perhaps you will lose yourself in the foreign literature section, walk around this maze of books, or take an abundance of photographs, attempting to capture and remember each corner of its rarity.
+Perhaps you will lose yourself in the foreign literature section, or walk around this maze of books, or take an abundance of photographs, attempting to capture and remember each corner of its rarity.
 In any case, this will be a piece of Venice you will never forget.
 Especially if you’re a book-lover like us.

-This more authentic face of this submerged city, far from the classic tourist stereotypes.
-It explores on the official tourist website of the city of Venice in the Detourism section.
-You may also find alternative sustainable tourist itineraries.
+This is a more authentic side of the submerged city, far from the classic tourist stereotypes.
+This bookshop can be found on the official tourist website of the city of Venice in the “Detourism” section.

 The “Acqua Alta” bookshop is located on Calle Lunga Santa Maria Formosa (also known as Castello Sestiere 5176/B) and is open every day from 9 AM to 8 PM.